davidoram/beaker/docs/architecture.md

 - The API must be accessible via:
   - HTTP
   - NATS
-- All requests and responses use [JSON](https://www.json.org/json-en.html).
+- All requests, responses and events use [JSON](https://www.json.org/json-en.html).
   - Use [JSON Schema](https://json-schema.org/) to validate requests & responses
 - Define our API using the [OpenAPI](https://www.openapis.org/) standard.
 - Implement tests to verify that our code is working correctly.